forestgrape/coronavirus/index.md

 In outside living vertebrate hosts, the typical life cycle of a coronavirus entity is [citations and argumentation in work]:
 * enter the respiratory system
 * spread to the lower respiratory tract and replicate to high titers (often in ciliated epithelial cells)
-* dimish parts of the host immune system
+* diminish parts of the host immune system
 * reach the intestine (or sometimes the kidney) by spreading through blood or through the alimentary tract via stomach
-* establish a possibly longer lasting infection in the intestine(/kidney) and contineously have progeny released
+* establish a possibly longer lasting infection in the intestine(/kidney) and continuously have progeny released
 * progeny: the virions get transported by wind or water to new susceptible hosts